EY4O/RePlate/README.md

 ## Features

-- **Save your plate:** the portrait's pose, expression, camera, lighting, background, frame and accent, and the plate design's base plate, borders, decorations and layout.
+- Save everything in one click: Grab the full look—pose, expression, lighting, background, frames, accents, and base layout—without manually writing down settings.
-- **Restore:** opens the plate's own editors and puts the portrait and design back, checks the result, and leaves it for you to look over and save.
-Parts that already match are skipped, and anything not unlocked on the character is named.
-Settings can let RePlate press Save for you.
+- Smarter restoring: RePlate opens the in-game editor, dials in your saved setup, and pauses so you can double-check the final result before saving.
+It skips parts that already match, calls out anything you haven't unlocked yet, and can even hit Save automatically if you turn that setting on.
-- **Gear set portraits:** save your gear sets' portraits into a gallery, and put one on several gear sets.
-They open one at a time for you to look over and save; anything a job can't use keeps what that gear set has.
+- Gear set gallery: Store your favorite looks in a central gallery and apply one portrait across multiple jobs.
+If a job can't wear or use a specific item, it simply keeps what you already had on.
-- **Apply without saving:** fill Edit Portrait or Edit Plate Design with a saved plate and finish it yourself.
+- Test before committing: Drop a saved preset directly into Edit Portrait or Edit Plate Design to tweak the details by hand before saving.
-- **Share:** copy a plate as a short code and import other players' codes.
-Anything your character hasn't unlocked keeps your own choice, and restoring a shared plate stops before saving so you can look it over.
+- Easy sharing: Swap plates using simple text codes.
+If someone shares a preset with items you don't own yet, your current style stays untouched—and the import stops right before saving so you can review it first.
-- **HaselTweaks:** import HaselTweaks portrait codes, copy any portrait as one, and bring over the portraits saved in HaselTweaks' Portrait Helper, pictures included.
+- HaselTweaks support: Seamlessly copy or import HaselTweaks codes, and migrate your entire existing library from Portrait Helper (preview images included).
+(Thanks mate.)
-- **Pictures:** capture and crop the game view, or attach a PNG, so plates are easy to tell apart.
+- Custom thumbnails: Snap an in-game screenshot or drop in a PNG so you can instantly recognize which plate is which.
-- **Backups:** export your plates and portraits, with their pictures, as one file, and import them on a new PC or another character.
+One-file backups: Export your entire collection—portraits, plates, and thumbnails—into a single file to move between characters or transfer to a new PC.

 ## Installation